jdfrens/ciat/README.txt

 Java) and a "Parrot executor".
 CIAT's "Java compiler" runs your compiler over the <b>source</b>, and that output is compared to the <b>compilation</b>
 element.
 Then the "Parrot executor" is executed with the <em>generated</em>
-compilation, and that output is compare to the <b>execution</b> element.
+compilation, and that output is compared to the <b>execution</b> element.

 If any processor fails, either due to an error while running or a failure during checking the output, the remaining processors are not executed.